mhimavamshi/convoluted-chat-site/README.md

 Well, that's convoluted. ...And gives rise to unecessary problems.
 So let's make unecessary solutions.

+P.S.
+This is intentionally convoluted and single-node and exists purely for learning, experimentation.
+Adding sharding, or partition logs etc., or understanding why message brokers are there and problems without WebSockets and so on...

 ## Architecture/Flow
 htmx for front-end
 each browser is a consumer over SSE